HEAVY HORSE

 Tents will be on grass pitches.
 Wi-Fi, classroom and Bar.

-A field will be provided for hand grazing of horses, as the owners would prefer that the grass verges around the site are maintained by their ground crew and not horses.
+Your horse will be stabled and a field will be provided for hand grazing of horses, as the owners would prefer that the grass verges around the site are maintained by their ground crew and not horses.

 Dogs are welcome, but they must remain on a lead at all times, and please pick up and bin appropriately.